Spoon, Fork and Chopsticks

 We eat all our food on one plate in the West and eat off our plates.
 We do not bring our dish up to our mouth to put the food into our mouth.

-You will notice that the dishes and plates they use are smaller for Vietnamese food.
+You will notice that their dishes and plates are smaller for Vietnamese food.
 In other words, there may be a small plate, a bowl, and some chopsticks in front of you, with the main courses placed on larger plates or bowls in the center of the table.

 Food and sharing food is a social experience in Vietnam.
 Food is usually about gathering together as a family or friends, sitting around a table, and sharing the food.
 Vietnamese like a meal to have a variety of dishes.
 The meal is more exciting and enticing with many foods and tastes.